The Buddha of Suburbia (song): Controversy

 The song caused minor controversies on both sides of the Atlantic, with Radio 1 making an airplay edit to cover up the word "bullshit" in the lyric, and US networks re-edited the video to remove shots where Bowie was smoking a cigarette.

 Critical reception

+The Stud Brothers from Melody Maker said, "Not a bad single, Bowie plundering his glory years to find something of the lushness of "Young Americans" and a little of the studied weirdness of "Heroes".
+It works as any composite might."
 Alan Jones from Music Week wrote, "The TV series is based in the Seventies, and Bowie's title song is evocative of both the period and his work from then.
 Its unusual lyrics may cause problems on radio, but it's still commercial and compelling."

 Track listing

 All tracks written by David Bowie.